Akokisa

-The Akokisa were the indigenous tribe that lived on Galveston Bay and the lower Trinity and San Jacinto rivers in Texas, primarily in the present-day Greater Houston area.
-They are regarded as a band of the Atakapa Indians, closely related to the Atakapa of Lake Charles, Louisiana.
+The Akokisa (also known as the Accokesaws, Arkokisa, or Orcoquiza) were an Indigenous tribe who lived on Galveston Bay and the lower Trinity and Sabine rivers in Texas, primarily in the present-day Greater Houston area.
+They were a band of the Atakapa Indians, closely related to the Atakapa of Lake Charles, Louisiana.

 History

+16th century

-Álvar Núñez Cabeza de Vaca wrote about the Akokisa in 1528, calling them the "Han."
+Álvar Núñez Cabeza de Vaca wrote about the Akokisa in 1528, calling them the "Han".

+18th century

 An early reported encounter with the Akokisa by a European person was in 1719 when Simars de Bellisle, a French officer, was held captive by the Akokisa until 1721.
 His account of his captivity provides some information about Akokisa culture.

 John Sibley in 1805 reported that they previously lived near Matagorda Bay on the west bank of the Texan Colorado River in ancient times.

 Around the 1750s the Akokisa were divided into five village groups.
-Some Akokisa people entered the San Ildefonso Mission in 1748-9 but left in 1755.
-That mission was abandoned and replaced by Nuestra Señora de la Luz Mission, built in 1756-57 on the Trinity River, to serve the Akokisa and Bidais tribes.
+Some Akokisa people entered the San Ildefonso Mission in 1748–49 but left in 1755.
+That mission was abandoned and replaced by Nuestra Señora de la Luz Mission, built in 1756-57 on the Trinity River, to serve the Akokisa and Bidai tribes.

+19th century

 In 1805, the Akokisa were reduced to two villages.
 One coastal village lay between the Sabine and Neches Rivers; the other was on the west side of the Colorado River.
-The Akokisas may have been absorbed into other tribes at the wake of the Texas Revolution of 1835-6.
+The Akokisas may have been absorbed into other tribes at the wake of the Texas Revolution of 1835–36.